philiplinden/spacetime/docs/captains_log.md

 be better for visualizations.
 From what I can tell, igraph allows properties to be assigned to nodes and edges, but is much slower when it comes to mutating the graph ([source](https://igraph.discourse.group/t/igraph-is-much-slower-than-networkx-when-generating-a-graph/853)).
+The general consensus is that networkx is better for large, dynamic networks.

 ## 2023-11-18 - PL
 Objective: introduce the repo to new people.